Coronary Stents, Blood Thinners and Disease Prevention

 Blood Thinners to Prevent Clot Formation Inside the Stent

-A few weeks ago, I wrote an article about the Number Needed to Treat (NNT).
-NNT is the number of people needed to be treated by a drug for 1 person to benefit.
-The lower the number, the better.
 There is an opposite of NNT, and that is called NNH.
 Number Needed to Harm (NNH).
 NNH is the number of people needed to take that medicine for one person to have a significant side effect or harm.
 In contrast to NNT, a low NNH number is terrible.

 For the aspirin/clopidogrel combination, the NNH is 1 in 114.
 For the aspirin/ticagrelor combination, the NNH is 1 in 166.
-That means, in 166 patients who will receive the aspirin and ticagrelor, 1 will be harmed.
+That means, in 166 patients who will receive the aspirin and ticagrelor, one will be harmed.

-The “harm” in both situations is a significant bleeding event most commonly from the gastrointestinal tract requiring hospitalization and blood transfusion/s.
+The “harm” in both situations is a significant bleeding event, most commonly from the gastrointestinal tract, requiring hospitalization and blood transfusion/s.
 1 in 16 patients in the aspirin/ticagrelor combination also developed shortness of breath.

-Elective Surgeries will Just Have to Wait
+Elective Surgeries Will Just Have to Wait

 After an angiogram, it is also best to postpone any elective surgery for at least a month or while the patient is on double blood thinners.
 That is because the blood thinners should not be stopped or else a blood clot can form within the stent and lead to a heart attack.
 If there is a need to have emergency surgery for some reason, then the surgeon will have to weight what matters more.
 Stopping the blood thinner and risk a heart attack or go ahead with the surgery and risk bleeding.